-Option A: Option A incorporates comments received from various local stakeholders regarding the initial Concept Plan submission, including but not limited to comments from MCDOT, the Montgomery County Department of Parks ("Montgomery Parks), and the Town of Chevy Chase.
+Option A: Option A incorporates comments received from various local stakeholders about the Concept Plan and the initial Sketch Plan submission, including but not limited to comments from MCDOT, the Montgomery County Department of Parks ("Montgomery Parks"), the Town of Chevy Chase, the HPC, the DAP, and the IAC.
 These stakeholders have uniformly recognized that the proposed redevelopment of 7121 Wisconsin Avenue, the West Side Properties, and the Farm Women's Cooperative Market will create a unique opportunity for a coordinated approach to the redevelopment of the adjacent Parking Lot 24 and Parking Lot 10.
 Consequently, Option A applies to all of the Properties and would transform these existing County surface parking lots into new public parks and open spaces, as recommended by the Sector Plan.
 As noted, Option A will require Columbia Realty and MCDOT to enter into a GDA for this portion of the site, which will occur at a future date.

-Option A proposes to redevelop the West Side Properties with a mixed-use building consisting of up to 260 multi-family residential units - of which 15 percent would be MPDUs - and up to

-7,500 square feet of retail uses, as well as private underground parking, and public and private amenities.7
+Option A proposes to redevelop the West Side Properties with a mixed-use building consisting of up to 260 multi-family residential units - of which 15 percent would be MPDUs - and up to 7,500 square feet of retail uses, as well as private underground parking, and public and private amenities.9